-Offset guide attribute Value applied Justification Area of habitat removed 12.18 hectares Based on the area deterr mined by / Ecolin ık Consultin ng (Ecolink Consulting 2023) Habitat Quality Asses sment max . - pact site Juality Justification Quality of habitat 4 Site condition 3 1 Poor site quality: species-poor ground flora; dominated by a few native or predominantly introduced tussock-forming grasses with no or very few native forbs removed as per Biosis (2020) 4 Site context 4 2 > 0.5 hectares contiguous habitat; subject to 5 or more threats impacting MNES Species stocking rate 3 1 A maximum of one individual encountered under a tile grid during any one of seven monitoring events Habitat quality 10 4 Habitat Quality As t nax.
-Impact si quality lustification Quality of habitat in offset 8 Site condition Site context 3 2 Satisfactory site quality: supports a moderately diverse ground flora; dominated by an average diversity of native tussock forming grasses and average diversity of native forbs (as per Biosis [2020]) 0 4 3 > 0.5 hectares; habitat subject to only 1 threat impacting MNES (not currently subject to an appropriate biomass reduction) Species stocking rate 3 3 Three or more individuals or sloughs encountered under a tile grid during any one of seven monitoring events Habitat quality 10 8
+Offset guide attribute Value applied Justification Area of habitat removed 12.18 hectares Based on the area deterr mined by y Ecolir nk Consultir ng (Ecolink Consulting 2023) Habitat Quality Asses sment max. quality Justification Quality of habitat 4 Site condition 3 1 Poor site quality: species-poor ground flora; dominated by a few native or predominantly introduced tussock-forming grasses with no or very few native forbs removed as per Biosis (2020) 4 Site context 4 2 > 0.5 hectares contiguous habitat; subject to 5 or more threats impacting MNES Species stocking rate 3 1 A maximum of one individual encountered under a tile grid during any one of seven monitoring events Habitat quality 10 4 Habitat Quality Ass nt max.
+Impact si quality lustitication Quality of habitat in offset 8 Site condition Site condition 2 Satisfactory site quality: supports a moderately diverse ground flora; dominated by an average diversity of native tussock forming grasses and average diversity of native forbs (as per Biosis [2020]) U Site context ontext 4 3 > 0.5 hectares; habitat subject to only 1 threat impacting MNES (not currently subject to an appropriate biomass reduction) Species stocking rate 3 3 Three or more individuals or sloughs encountered under a tile grid during any one of seven monitoring events Habitat quality 10 8

-Offset guide attribute Value applied Justification Time over which loss is averted 20 years The offset site will be protected with a Trust for Nature Covenant which will result in perpetual protection of the offset site for the purpose of conservation; the maximum value of 20 years has been applied Area of offset 26.5 hectares This offset area has been determined based on the other parameters in the calculator Risk of loss (%) without offset 0% The offset is situated on land zoned Farming, with no current restrictions in terms of the type of stock that can be farmed; intensive, set-stocked grazing with higher-impact livestock such as cattle or goats is not disallowed and could result in degradation of habitat through over-grazing.
+Offset guide attribute Value applied Justification Time over which loss is averted 20 years The offset site will be protected w purpose of conservation; the max al protection of the of fset site for the Area of offset 26.5 hectares This offset area has been determi ned based on the other parameters in t he calculator Risk of loss (%) without offset 0% intensive, set-stocked grazing with e offset is situated on land zoned Farming, with no current restrictions in terms of the type of stock that can be farmed; ensive, set-stocked grazing with higher-impact livestock such as cattle or goats is not disallowed and could result in degradation nabitat through over-grazing.
 Nevertheless, using a conservative approach, this value is set at zero.
-Risk of loss (%) with the offset 0% The residual risk of protecting the property in perpetuity and managing for conservation is considered to be zero Time until ecological benefit 10 years It is expected that within ten years management actions such as strategic grazing and weed control would have resulted in a measurable improvement to quality Comparison of 'site condition' - without and with the offset 2 Striped Legless Lizard habitat qu Offset site quality Projected quality Projected quality max.
-Onset site quality without offset with offset Site condition 3 2 1 3 Projected quality without offset: An intensive set-stocked grazing regime in the absence of the offset would be likely to reduce the condition to poor - with low structural complexity with no or very few native forbs Projected quality with offset: The introduction of strategic grazing is expected to increase structural complexity of the habitat through the reduction of competition from annual introduced grasses, increasing the condition to good - supporting a species-rich and structurally complex ground flora dominated by an above average diversity of native tussock-forming grasses and above average native forbs
+Risk of loss (%) with the offset 0% The residual risk of protecting the ne residual risk of protecting the property in perpetuity and managing for conservation is considered to be zero Time until ecological benefit 10 years It is expected that within ten years management actions such as strategic grazing and weed control would have resulted in a measurable improvement to quality Striped Legless Lizard habitat qu Offset site quality Projected quality Projected quality тах.
+Onset site quality without offset with offset Comparison of Site condition 3 2 1 3 'site condition' - without and with the offset 2 Site condition 3 2 1 3 Projected quality without offset: An intensive set-stocked grazing regime in the absence of the offset would be likely to condition to poor - with low structural complexity with no or very few native forbs Projected quality with offset: The introduction of strategic grazing is expected to increase structural complexity of the h through the reduction of competition from annual introduced grasses, increasing the condition to good - supporting a and structurally complex ground flora dominated by an above average diversity of native tussock-forming grasses and a average native forbs